stoicdavi/phpProjects/marketplace_price_calculator/README.md

 );
 - alter the table to allow unique user names only- i.e does not allow a username to be repeated Alter table registration add unique(`username`);
-## Open the connect.php file and append in required data to connect with your database
+## Open the connect.php file and append the required data to connect with your database

 ## Technologies used
 - PHP